MonstreX/voyager/docs/bread/formfields/adv-media-files.md

 - Reorder is saved immediately on drag-and-drop (server-side update of `media.order`).
 - Replacing a file keeps the same media record (updates file/path/mime/size).
 - Cropping is available for image items only.

+## Stored data

+Each uploaded file becomes a row in the `media` table:

+- `model_type/model_id` → your model
+- `collection_name` → from details (`collection_name`) or the field name
+- `order` → list position
+- `props` → `title`, `alt`, and keys from `extra_fields`

+## Crop

+The crop modal supports:
+- aspect ratio presets (including free crop)
+- max width / max height constraints (downscale after crop)

+Crop is performed server-side via the media API endpoint and the preview is refreshed using cache-busting.

+## Notes

+- If you change `collection_name` later, existing media items will not move automatically; treat it as part of your data contract.
+- For JSON in `props`, always store arrays/objects; avoid invalid UTF-8 (the backend tolerates it, but it should not be a normal workflow).

 ## Example: field that accepts mixed files + extra meta